Tr331/JournalKeeper/README.md

 ## 📄 License

-This project is licensed under the Apache 2.0 license - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 license.